Antra/AI-Developer-Workshop/lab01.1-computer_vision/1_Setup.md

 ### Lab: Setting up your Azure Account

 You may activate an Azure free trial at [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/).
+You will be asked to enter personal information, including a credit card.
+This is to verify that you are human - you will not be charged anything for the Azure free trial subscription.

 Use your personal [Microsoft Account](https://account.microsoft.com/account) - not your corporate work account.
 If you don't have a personal Microsoft Account you can create one for free at [signup.live.com](https://signup.live.com/).